Skip to main content

 What to do if you have norovirus

-You don't usually need to get medical advice unless there's a risk of a more serious problem (see When to get medical advice).
+You don't usually need to get medical advice unless there's a risk of a more serious problem.

 To help ease your own or your child’s symptoms: